SixArm/unix-shell-script-kit/README.md

 ### big

-big: print a big banner to stdout, good for human readability.
+Print a big banner to stdout, good for human readability.

 ```sh
 big "my message"